IamJackReed/psm/docs/understanding-and-applying-scrum/scrum-values.md

 **Everyone focuses on the work of the Sprint and goals of the Scrum team.**

+- **Focus** - means everyone should be focused on the sprint goal and the desired outcome of the sprint.
+The product owner must be focused on value, while the development team should focus on delivery and quality under the watchful eye of the Scrum master, who’s focused on the team’s use of Scrum and on removing any impediment that blocks them from delivering the increment.

 ---

 ### 🦁 Courage

 **Scrum Team members have courage to do the right thing and work on tough problems.**

+- **Courage** - means the Scrum team should have the courage needed to work transparently, to do the right thing—even when it’s painful—and to tackle difficult challenges.

 ---

 ### ❤️ Respect

 **Scrum Team members respect each other to be capable, independent people.**

+- **Respect** - means the Scrum team members need to show respect for one another and for everyone outside the team, seeing them as capable, intelligent, and creative problem solvers who are each doing the best work they can.

 ---